 Let us consider an example to understand.

-An e-commerce brand divides its customer base into groups based on their gender, age, and product preferences (ethnic wear, casual wear, sportswear etc.) This is segmentation.
+An e-commerce brand divides its customer base into groups based on their gender, age, and product preferences (ethnic wear, casual wear, sportswear, etc.) This is segmentation.
 The brand can send a targeted email campaign to the segment promoting relevant products.
-Enters personalization, and the marketer would be able to send a single campaign to the segment and let the content be decided by each individual’s product preference.
+Enters personalization, and the marketer would send a single campaign to the segment and let each individual’s product preference decide the content.
 Each user would most likely receive a unique email with tailored product recommendations.